JonathanC13/python_ref/Structures/ok.md

 ###**Multithreading**
 ####**Process vs Threads**
+  **Process**
+A process is an instance of a program running in a computer.
+  Two essential elements of a process are:
+  	1. Program code, which may be shared with other processes that are executing the same program
+  	2. A set of data associated with that code, when the processor begins to execute the program code we refer to this executing entity as a process

+    PCB (Process control block is managed by the OS and when started it allocates main memory for its code and its associated data):
+      PID: process identifier
+      State
+      Priority
+      Program counter, for its code
+      Memory pointers, for its data
+      Context data
+      I/O status information
+      Accounting information

+      OS manages a Table of PCBs

+    Since PCB contains the critical information for the process, it must be kept in an area of memory protected from normal user access.
+In some operating systems the PCB is placed in the beginning of the kernel stack of the process since that is a convenient protected location.

-Creating a Process is slower due to the child is a duplicate of the parent and has its own allocated memory and stack.
+Creating a Process is slower due to the child being a duplicate of the parent and has its own allocated memory and stack (Each has its own PCB (process control block)).
 Takes time to copy.
 Almost 2 times slower than thread creation.
+States: Running, Ready, Blocked.
+Additional Ready/Suspend, Blocked/Suspend

   N CPUs, processes in running state is maximum N.
   Benefits
-  - No risk of data corruption between processes
+  - No risk of data corruption between processes, kept in an area of memory protected from normal user access
-  - A crash in one process doesn't affect others
+  - A crash in one process may not affect others
+  - Process states and it is dispatched and scheduled by the OS.

   Cons
-  - Need to Mode switch to kernel to be able to Context switch (suspend one process and then retrieving the next process)
+  - Need to Mode switch (changes privilege levels) to kernel to be able to Context switch (suspend one process and then retrieving the next process)
+    Switching processes need full context switch, can have negative impact on performance since need to load process elements and update the process control blocks.

+(When a process needs to access hardware, the kernel takes over and returns a response to the process.)

+Suspending a process also suspends all the threads that belong to that process, also with termination.

+  **Threads**
-Threads share the same memory addresses, that’s why we need synchronization to avoid problems Benefits
+Threads share the same memory addresses, that’s why we need synchronization to avoid problems
+States: Running, Ready, Blocked
+  Benefits
   - Faster creation and termination
   - switching is faster due to no Mode switch